-Note
+⋈ Note

-To protect the AV Module and sensor, the hydrophobic filter seals off the reference air line when it is exposed to excessive moisture.
-When sealed, the filter prevents irreparable damage, yet may cause the level readings to drift.
+To protect the 2110, the hydrophobic filter seals off the desiccator when it is exposed to excessive moisture.
+When sealed, the filter prevents irreparable damage.
 This single-use filter must be replaced once it becomes sealed.
-See Section 6.6.1 for more information.
+See section 6.6.1.